sterlingwes/storytime/README.md

 ## Development

-StoryTime is a React.js app using react-router and packaged with webpack.
+Storytime is a React.js app using react-router and packaged with webpack.
 The compiled assets are then compiled with [Quark Shell](https://github.com/HackPlan/quark-shell-mac) into a Mac OS X menubar app.

 Install dependencies: